s-nakaoka/choreonoid-doc/en/simulation/howto-implement-controller.rst

 I/O using a Body Object
 -----------------------

 The simple controller inputs and outputs via a "Body item" returned by ioBody().
 A Body object is an internal expression of Choreonoid of :doc:`../handling-models/bodymodel`, and an instance of "Body class" defined in C++.
 Since a Body class has data structure storing the status of the body model, elements like joint angle, torque and sensor status subject to output can of course be stored.
 The simple controller inputs and outputs via this Body class object.
-The Body object for this purpose is obtained by the io objet's body() function.
+The Body object for this purpose is obtained by the io object's body() function.

 .. note:: A Body class has various information and functions related to the body model, so it is an over-qualified class for I/O only.
 This type of class is not usually used for an I/O interface.
-Generally, a data structure optimised for exchanging only I/O elements is used.
+Generally, a data structure optimized for exchanging only I/O elements is used.
 So, please be reminded of this point when you apply the description of this section to other controller formats.
 For example, RT component of OpenRTM normally uses "data port" interface for I/O by data type.

 The elements of the robot state handled as I/O data are specified by using the setJointInput() and setJointOutput() functions of the io object.
 These functions specify input data types and output data types, respectively.
 The following symbols are used for specifying the data types: